-Biden heckled at Terry McAuliffe rally, plagued by another small crowd
+Biden heckled at Terry McAuliffe rally in Virginia: 'It's not a Trump rally, let him holler'

 Biden was in Virginia campaigning for McAuliffe's gubernatorial campaign